 Find “Historical Happenings” – events offered by a variety of sources throughout The Last Green Valley’s 35 town National Heritage Corridor!
 Historical Happenings on Facebook and on our website Events Calendar.

-- Your Invitation for February 25, 2017 Quarterly Historical Collaboration at Optical Heritage Museum in Southbridge, MA!
+- Notes from February 2017 Quarterly Historical Collaboration at Optical Heritage Museum in Southbridge, MA!

 - Notes from December 2016 Quarterly Historical Collaboration at Ashbel Woodward Museum!

 - Notes from August 2016 Quarterly Historical Collaboration at Huntington Homestead, Scotland, CT, topic Samuel’s story, W3R & more!